Harlequin Duck—Photo: John Gussman

 Annually, past Harlequin awardees who have remained active as OPAS leaders, solicit nominees from our board and membership for a member or members who have made outstanding contributions to our programs and mission.
-This year, Marie Grad was the recipient of the Harlequin Award, presented at our June 19th meeting.
-Marie was recognized for her outstanding and generous contributions of time, talent and effort toward the conservation of birds and birding habitat on the Olympic Peninsula.
-Her accomplishments and contributions include:
+This year, Dee Renee Ericks was the recipient of the Harlequin Award, presented at our September 17th meeting.
+Dee Renee was recognized for her outstanding and generous contributions of time, talent, and effort toward the conservation of birds and birding habitat on the Olympic Peninsula.

 Harlequin Award